singlestore-labs/django-singlestore/README.md

 # SingleStore backend for Django

-**Attention**: The code in this repository is intended for experimental use only and is not yet fully tested, documented, or supported by SingleStore.
-Visit the [SingleStore Forums](https://www.singlestore.com/forum/) to ask questions about this repository.
+**Note**: This is a SingleStore-maintained Django backend for SingleStore.
+For questions and support, visit the [SingleStore Forums](https://www.singlestore.com/forum/).

-The current version of `django-singlestore` is being tested with Django 5.0.
+The project follows semantic versioning.
+Each `django-singlestore` release is aligned with the corresponding django version it is tested against—for example, `django-singlestore 5.0.X` with `Django 5.0`.

 ## Installation